RAN3000/practice/README.md

     Small Google's PageRank algorithm implementation in C. I wrote the program when first learning about matrices in C. It helped me practicing C and understanding how the algorithm works.

+- *HuAlert*
+    App prototype in Python.
+Uses the OpenCV library for computer vision.
+That's the project that came out of the 2017 Wired Next Fest Hackathon in Milan, Italy.